 Head of School

 Kathy, the most veteran member of the Quest staff, has seen the school grow from day one.
 She is a founding parent and former Board Member of Quest.
 She joined the teaching staff in 2005.
 Kathy completed her Montessori Upper Elementary training at the Seacoast Center in New Hampshire.
 She has a B.S. in Industrial Psychology from Clarkson University.
-Kathy oversees the Quest curriculum along with faculty professional development.
-Over the next three years, Kathy will also be guiding Quest through an extensive duel accreditation process with AISNE (Association of Independent Schools of New England) and AMS (American Montessori Society).
+Kathy oversees the Quest curriculum along with faculty professional development and recently completed guiding the school through a duel accreditation process with AISNE (Association of Independent Schools of New England) and AMS (American Montessori Society).

 Jamie brings over 25 years of financial services experience to Quest from positions held at First Data Corp, PFPC and Boston Financial Data.
 Along with being the Quest Business Manager, Jamie is in charge of all tuition management and is an instructor in the Quest After School Program.

-Susannah is Quest’s Development Director, a current Quest parent of two, and our Toddler and Primary substitute.
+Susannah is responsible for all of the school’s Marketing, internal and external Communications and Development.
 She holds a degree in Early Childhood Education from Boston College and studied Educational Administration at Lesley University.
 Prior to living in South County, she spent five years teaching preschool outside of Boston and worked at Bright Horizons Family Solutions in Watertown, MA on their Sales Development team.
 Since 2006 she has operated her own independent sales business for children’s apparel and gear maufacturers, working with New England retailers and is a proud Quest parent of two.

 Erin oversees all day-to-day administrative and clerical aspects of Quest.
 Along with Erin’s administrative background, she has an extensive child care background working with children of all ages.
 Erin holds a degree from University of Rhode Island in Political Science and Communications.